Ask about our lifetime assurance

 Bladeless LASIK Surgery

 LASIK, an acronym for Laser-Assisted In Situ Keratomileusis, is a refractive procedure that reshapes the cornea to correct nearsightedness, farsightedness and astigmatism.
 It is the most common type of refractive surgery.
-Using targeted laser beam energy, the LASIK procedure reshapes the cornea so that light rays are focused more precisely on the retina, producing clear, sharp vision.
+Using targeted laser beam energy, the LASIK procedure reshapes the cornea so that light rays are focused more precisely on the retina.
+LASIK in Las Vegas produces clear, sharp vision for our patients.

 Candidates Eligible for LASIK